Redesign a website that would draw in new donors and

 The users felt very fatigued having to scroll through several long paragraphs just to find the information they were looking for.

-We had an initial round of research with Student and Teacher users which revealed a key set of features current users were looking for on the platform.
-Therein lies the opportunity to zero in on key features some users have identified, and deep dive into how, when, where, and why they will utilize them.
+We had an initial round of interviews with Student and Teacher users which revealed a key set of features current users were looking for on the platform.

 UX Inventory & Audits